 The starting point is different than in The Wizard of Oz.
 The picture is not an MGM release, so you're not syncing up the CD with the lion's roar this time.
 Remember that you should be listening to how well the music fits the mood of the scene, and how well the lyrics relate to the character of George Bailey.

-Start the CD at the very beginning of the movie.
+Start the CD at the beginning of the movie after the bell has made its third ring.
 Repeat the CD until the end of the movie.

 It's a Wonderful Life / Wish You Were Here

 Watching the movie and listening to the music

 1. The book appears with the entrance of a synthesizer.
 The synthesizer drops out as the book disappears.